mcdaley/RNContactsDemo/README.md

 The sections of the app are broken down into **stacked** screens, so users can drill down to the details of each section.

-## To Do
-[x] * Centralize styling
-* Header Formats
-  - Search Window and link to url/uri.
-* Add Modal screen
-* Do I need to create a higher order component to manage signed-in users?

-## To Do
-* Figure out how to add the default header to the createBottomTabNavigator section.
-I have added the header styling to the createStackNavigation, which is OK for now.